 Since the 16th century, the West has known Taiwan by a very different name.
 That name was “Formosa.”
 It came from the Portuguese Ilha Formosa, which means “Beautiful Isle.”
 This name was first recorded during the European Age of Exploration in the logs of a Portuguese ship that sailed past the island in 1542.
-It became the primary name for Taiwan in the West until 1945.
+It was the primary name for Taiwan in the West until 1945.

 Today, “Formosa” is still frequently used as a poetic alternative to “Taiwan.”
 The names of animal and plant species native to the island also regularly feature this designation.

 In the 17th century, when the Dutch East India Company founded their colony of Formosa, they built their headquarters, Fort Zeelandia, near a small sandbank or islet.
 They called this area Tayovan or Tayouan, based on the names of nearby native tribes.
 Today, the area is part of the Anping district of Tainan City.

 At the employment of the Dutch were large numbers of Hokkien-speaking Chinese labourers, who assisted in the colonization of the island, from the Fujian region.
 The Dutch toponym entered the Hokkien-derived Taiwanese language as Tâi-oân.
 This eventually morphed into the modern “Taiwan.”

 The name was initially only applied to the southwestern portion of the island.
 Over time, its scope was expanded and eventually covered the entire island.
 Since 1945, “Taiwan” came to replace “Formosa” as the primary name of the island in western publications.

 Other names historically associated with the island of Taiwan include Líuqíu.
 This name—and its variants—was historically applied loosely in Chinese sources to many islands and islets between China, Japan and the Philippines.
 These include Taiwan, the Okinawa Islands and Lamay Island.